-In addition, students are required to complete one additional course (3 credits only) from those in the following list:
+In addition, students are required to complete one additional course (3 CH only) from those in the following list:

 The following courses are not allowed to count as electives: PHYS 599 (Thesis), PHYS 600 (Dissertation), and PHYS 601 (Continuing Enrollment).

 Starting no later than the beginning of the third semester in the program, students will be required to enroll for two consecutive semesters in PHYS 570, a 3-credit hour per semester Special Project course.